 - assist the chief elections officer as may be required by him or her;

-- receive and respond to complaints regarding the procedures for nominating, electing and voting for members to the council;
+- receive and respond to complaints regarding the procedures for nominating, electing and voting for members to the Council; and

 - Council has appointed a Regional Election and Search Committee for each region to:

-- Candidates for PEO council may submit expense claims.
+- Candidates for PEO Council may submit expense claims.
 The travel allowance to enable candidates to travel to chapter events during the period from the close of nominations to the close of voting will be based on the distance between chapters and the number of chapters in each region.
-Such travel expenses are only reimbursed in accordance with PEO’s expense policy.
+Such travel expenses are only remimbursed in accordance with PEO’s expense policy.

 - approve the final count of ballots;